 - Projects are worked on with a faculty, staff, or community mentor

-Mini-Grant recipients are required to:
+Magellan Mini-Grant recipients are required to:

 The Mini-Grant has two deadlines per academic year.
 Once awarded, students may begin purchasing items for reimbursement (see funding details for more information about allowable costs)

-- Full-time degree seeking undergraduate
+- USC undergraduate*

 - Any USC campus

 - Any discipline

 - Good standing with the University (no current academic or judicial probation)